 Within each asset category, portfolio management uses one or more investment strategies for selecting equity and debt securities.
 Each investment strategy is managed by a team that specializes in a particular asset category, and that may use a variety of quantitative and qualitative techniques.
 As a general matter, in buying and selling securities for the portfolio, the portfolio management teams utilize in-house research and resources to determine suitability of specific securities and use sector specialists to determine relative value within each relevant sector.
+The portfolio management teams may also utilize proprietary ratings in seeking to identify financially material environmental, social and governance (ESG) risks and opportunities.

 Examples of the fund's asset categories are US and foreign equity of any size and style (including emerging market equity), US and foreign fixed income of any credit quality (including emerging market bonds and inflationindexed bonds), and alternative assets.
 Some asset categories may be represented by ETFs.
-Portfolio management may consider information about Environmental, Social and Governance (ESG) issues in its fundamental research process and when making investment decisions.